“Please put us out of our misery.”

 However, curiosity shouldn’t be abandoned altogether.
 Copyhacker Joanna Wiebe used it to generate 927% more signups on a pricing page.
 When used responsibly and sparingly, it can produce similarly powerful results for email.

 Why do we care about “This week’s most popular homes”?
-Why would we want to “hear a story” that we don’t know we’ll even care about?
+Or want to “hear a story” that we don’t know we’ll even care about?
 What is the “‘Forehead Slap’ Test” and why should we care if my copy passes it?

 It’s important to always remember that your prospects have limited time on their hands.
 If they can’t tell from your email subject line that opening your message is going to be worth it, they’ll either ignore it or send it directly to the trash.

 Questions engage readers.
 When coupled with another one of the headline types above, they’re even more powerful, like the one from Mindy McHorse below: “Ted, want to quit your job and get paid to write?”